sndrake/StatsWorkshop/StatsWorkshop.md

 1. **Normality:** Your data is normally distributed: you should see a bellcurve or, if your data is linear, the points should not be far off a predictor line.
 2. **Homogeneity of variance:** Each group in your sample should show equal amounts of variance.
 This means that if you have one group with huge differences and another group with smaller differences, you should not use an ANOVA.

-ANOVAs also assume that your factors are **orthagonal** to each other; that is, multiple factors are not related to one another.
-We typically don't need to worry about that very much in our field, but if you were to include factors like "Participant Age" and "Number of Days Since Birth", those factors would be strongly correlated to each other and would affect your model's accuracy.
+ANOVAs also assume that your factors are **orthogonal** to each other; that is, multiple factors are not related to one another.
+We typically don't need to worry about that very much in our field, but if you were to include factors like "Participant Age" and "Number of Days Since Birth", those factors would be strongly correlated with each other and would affect your model's accuracy.

 ### How to code it